How to Best Handle Unauthorized Tenants in Your Kelowna Home - Article Banner

 When you find there are people in your property who have not been screened or approved, you’re in a frustrating situation.
 How are you supposed to handle it?

-We have some tips for you, based on the Residential Tenancies Act and our experience managing Kelowna rental homes
+We have some tips for you, based on the Residential Tenancies Act (RTA) and our experience managing Kelowna rental homes

 Who Are Unauthorized Tenants and Why are They a Problem?